bilbaom/immune-lncrnas-sheep/README.md

 ## RNA-seq analysis pipeline ([pipeline_rnaseq](pipeline_rnaseq))

 Snakemake pipeline configured for a HPC server with Slurm.
 Conda environments are used for reproducible package version.
 This workflow follows the following steps: Download of RNA-seq data from NCBI SRA, sample preprocessing, mapping to the genome, trancriptome assembly and expression quantification.
-The workflow is divided into two Snakemake files because of storage memory limit but can be merged if there is enougth storage for all downloaded data and intermeiate files.
+The workflow is divided into two Snakemake files because of storage memory limit but can be merged if there is enougth storage for all downloaded data and intermediate files.

 ## LncRNA identification pipeline ([pipeline_lncrnas](pipeline_lncrnas))